ilyes-smaouii/advent-of-code-2025/README.md

 ### 2025/12/11
 Update on Day 8 : didn't do much, and I may not allocate too much time for it in the next few days as I'm a little busy, but I might still give it a go.

+### 2025/12/13
+Took me days to figure out an algorithm, implement it, and then debug it.
+Turns out using `std::uint32_t` caused wrong values to be computed for my square distances, which falsified all my results.
+I straight up had to re-implement `std::hash` and `std::less` and try all kinds of algorithms and data structures, just for it to be caused by a single line of code in the end.
+Once I figured that out, it didn't take me too long to do Part 2.
+\
+Update : finished Part 1 of Day 09 and read instruction for Part 2.
+Will try to think about it and do it later.